1 Bridge Street, Kelso, Roxburghshire, TD5 7HT

 The best things come in small packages and the charmingly named Pigeon Loft is an enchanting conversion with a lovely story to tell.
 Set just off the tree-lined village green on the edge of the Cheviot Hills, this is a heavenly sanctuary for romance and relaxation, or an uplifting base for walking and cycling in the captivating heather-clad hillsides of the National Park.

-Dating back to the early 18th century, the cottage has been sensitively restored to respect the integrity of the original building, while the interior finish reflects the creative flair of the owner, comprising a scheme of country classics, natural textures and timeless antique finds.
+Dating right back to the early 18th century, the cottage has been sensitively restored to respect the integrity of the original building, while the interior finish reflects the creative flair of the owner, comprising a scheme of country classics, natural textures and timeless antique finds.
 The overall feel is effortlessly stylish yet beautifully designed for comfort - a perfect bijou for two!

 The bright living area sits on the first floor and is set out in an open plan layout incorporating the sitting room, bedroom and kitchen, framed by the original stone chimney breast.
 Design features include Victorian and Edwardian rugs, a deep sumptuous sofa and pretty window seats, along with statement pieces using luxury tweeds from Marton Mills, finest quality Jacquard linens and industrial-style Dutch lighting.
 The original cast iron bed is wonderfully opulent with high quality mattress, duck down bedding and vintage pillowcases for the final delicate flourish.